-Supported by LADS (Berlin State Office for Equal Treatment and against Discrimination of the Senate Department for Justice, Consumer Protection and Anti-Discrimination), our focus from 2020 onwards will lie on the question of how we can think communities in solidarity #CommunitiesSolidarischDenken.
+Supported by LADS (Berlin State Office for Equal Treatment and against Discrimination of the Senate Department for Justice, Diversity and Anti-Discrimination), our focus from 2020 onwards will lie on the question of how we can think communities in solidarity #CommunitiesSolidarischDenken.

 You can find more about our program in our events.

 - Spaces: Creating, exploring & sharing knowledge together, as marginalised communities; learning and unlearning from and with each other.

 - Cross-Community: Challenging mechanisms of “divide & rule”, collectively and across communities.
 Recognition & empowerment with and through our different and specific experiences.